Picsart-AI-Research/MI-GAN/README.md

 The generated ONNX model expects `image` and `mask` as an input, where `image` is a uint8 RGB image, and `mask` is a uint8 Grayscale mask (where 255 denotes known region values, 0 denotes masked region).

-Pipeline does almost all necessary preprocessing (uint8->float32 conversion, resize to 512x512, normalization) and postprocessing (resizing to original, blending, float32->uint8 conversion).
+Pipeline does almost all necessary preprocessing (uint8->float32 conversion, cropping around the mask, resize to 512x512, normalization) and postprocessing (resizing to original, blending, float32->uint8 conversion).
 You just need to provide the right image and mask (must be binary).

+The Pipeline supports arbitrary resolution inputs, but please note that when inpainting high resolution images the best results can be achieved with small, incremental brush strokes (if the inpainting area is large).

-Pre-converted ONNX model for MIGAN-512-Places2 Pipeline can be found [here](https://huggingface.co/andraniksargsyan/migan/resolve/main/migan.onnx).
+Pre-converted ONNX file for MI-GAN-512-Places2 Pipeline can be found [here](https://huggingface.co/andraniksargsyan/migan/resolve/main/migan_pipeline_v2.onnx).

+**Note for researchers:** The inference times reported in the paper are not based on the provided ONNX Pipeline.
+We measured the pure model inference times, whereas ONNX Pipeline introduced in this section includes complex pre-processing and post-processing, which are not included in reported times.

 ## BibTeX
 If you use our work in your research, please cite our publication: